dound/gae-sessions/README.markdown

        and only once per request (when the response is being sent).
  * __Simple to Use__
      - Easily installed as WSGI Middleware.
-     - You may access session values via a dictionary interface.
+     - Session values are accessed via a dictionary interface.
      - The session automatically initializes when you first assign a value.
        Until then, no cookies are set and no writes are done.